zhaoyl18/Deep-PCA/README.md

 ## Datasets

-The AT&T "The Database of Faces" (formerly "The ORL Database of Faces") dataset [3] contain ten different images of each of 40 distinct subjects.
+The AT&T "The Database of Faces" (formerly "The ORL Database of Faces") dataset [4] contains ten different images of each of 40 distinct subjects.

 The images were taken at different times, varying the lighting, facial expressions (open / closed eyes, smiling / not smiling) and facial details (glasses / no glasses).
 All the images were taken against a dark homogeneous background with the subjects in an upright, frontal position (with tolerance for some side movement)